teloxide/teloxide/CODE_STYLE.md

 impl<T: Trait> Trait for Wrap<T> { ... }
 ```

+**Rationale:**
-**Rationale:** `where` clauses are easier to read when there are a lot of bounds, uniformity.
+- `where` clauses are easier to read when there are a lot of bounds
+- uniformity

 ## Documentation comments

-1. Documentation must describe what your code does and mustn't describe how your code does it and bla-bla-bla.
+1. Documentation must describe _what_ your code does and mustn't describe _how_ your code does it and bla-bla-bla.
 2. Be sure that your comments follow the grammar, including punctuation, the first capital letter and so on.
    ```rust
    // GOOD